GitTools/GitVersion/docs/usage.md

 Continue working as usual and when you release/deploy, tag the branch/release `v1.2.4`.

-If you want to bump up the major or minor version, create a text file in the root directory named NextVersion.txt and inside of it on a single line enter the version number that you want your next release to be.  e.g., `2.0`.
+If you want to bump up the major or minor version, create a `GitVersionConfig.yaml` file in the root of your repo and inside of it on a single line enter `next-version: <version you want>`, for example `next-version: 3.0.0`

 ### Why is AssemblyVersion only set to Major.Minor?